 Since January 1st, 2017, he has been the Chairman of the Cobb County Board of Commissioners.
 He has kept his promise of a more open and transparent government by the increased use of town halls, public hearings and social media; a more relaxed and welcoming atmosphere at Board meetings; and making the budget process more inclusive of the commissioners, elected officials, and County staff.
 Funding the 2008 Parks bond was another campaign promise that was fulfilled in 2017 with nearly 400 acres of green space purchased by the County.

 During his tenure library hours have been restored, all parks and recreation facilities have remained open and maintained, and fees for seniors at their centers have been eliminated.
-He honors members of the armed forces by securing initial funding for the County’s Veterans Memorial and adding Veterans Day as a County holiday.
+He honors members of the armed forces by securing funding of the Veterans Memorial and adding Veterans Day as a County holiday.

 Under his leadership, the County has adopted measures to bring business to Cobb County and to have them remain here.
 These actions include incentives for businesses large and small; concierge services that introduce business opportunities in the County; innovation awards for entrepreneurs; “one stop” shopping for developers applying for required permits; and a close relationship with the State of Georgia and the Cobb Chamber to find locations and for prospective businesses.